 Skip to main content

-Scenarios in Galtea are designed to evaluate the conversational capabilities of your product through multi-turn dialogue interactions.
+Behavior tests in Galtea are designed to evaluate the conversational capabilities of your product through multi-turn dialogue interactions.
 These tests use the Conversation Simulator to create realistic conversations with synthetic users that have specific goals, personalities, and behaviors.
-Unlike Quality Tests that focus on single-turn question-answer pairs, or Red Teaming Tests that test security vulnerabilities, Scenario based tests evaluate how well your AI product can:
+Unlike Accuracy Tests that focus on single-turn question-answer pairs, or Security & Safety Tests that test security vulnerabilities, Behavior tests evaluate how well your AI product can:

 • Maintain context across multiple conversation turns